shownotesArchive/show-pad/README.md

 * `apikey` can be found in the `APIKEY.txt`-file of your etherpad-lite installation

 You should als set `requireSession` to `true` and `editOnly` to `true` in your etherpad-lite `settings.json` as this is required for the authentication to work properly.
+You need to restart EPL after this has been set.

 **ShowPad and etherpad-lite have to be accessible using the same domain since ShowPad needs to set a cookie which is used by etherpad-lite!**